The mud, muck, and yes, for most of us, snow, is finally gone and therefore spring cleaning projects are rising to the top of the to-do list.

 - Kitchen utensil drawers.
 Remove silverware and utensils from drawers and shake debris into the trash.
-Use a Clorox wipe to wipe out the drawers and reload the drawers.
+In addition, use a Clorox wipe to wipe out the drawers and reload the drawers.

 - Rotate out winter clothes.
-First, identify any winter clothing you didn’t wear all season.
+Firstly, identify any winter clothing you didn’t wear all season.
 These items should go in the donate pile.
-Throw away anything that has worn out.
+Secondly, throw away anything that has worn out.
 Fold and store the rest and pull out your spring/summer wardrobe.
 Make notes about what you may need to buy for next winter.
 Read more about spring cleaning your wardrobe.

 - Clean out the dishwasher.
 Run the dishwasher with a cupful of white vinegar on the top shelf.
 The DIY Network has instructions here.